Luis6400/ReadMeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  This project will create a README file from prompts given in a a NodeJS enviorment.
+  This project is used to create a README file from prompts given in a NodeJS enviornment.

   ## Installation
-  To install this project you will need to download and add the utils folder and the index.js file.
-Then use NPM to init and install inquirer v 8.2.4
+  To install project add the index.js file and utils folder to your repo, then use NPM to init and install inquirer v 8.2.4

   ## Usage
-  This project is used to create a professional README file.
+  This project is used to create a professional README file for your repository.

   ## License
   MIT